angleman/maxminded/README.md

 ```

-## Common optional parameters with defaults
+## Optional parameters with defaults

 Gives weekly GeoLiteCity data updates and 18,000 lookups / second as the caches are disabled